Maruqes/compiler/README.md

 GPL-3.0-only.
 See [LICENSE](LICENSE).

 —
-No libc • No linker • Just
+No libc • No linker • Just syscalls